Ki Teitzei: Third reading—Deuteronomy 22:8–23:7

-In the third reading, Moses taught that when one built a new house, one had to make a parapet for the roof, so that no one should fall from it.
-One was not to sow a vineyard with a second kind of seed, nor use the yield of such a vineyard.
-This because the soil would not be enough for them and the product of both would not be of good quality.
+In the third reading, Moses taught that when one built a new house, one had to make a parapet on the roof so that no one would fall from it.
+One was not to engage in sowing a vineyard with a second kind of seed, nor use the yield of such a vineyard.
+This is because the soil would not be enough for them, and the product of both would not be of good quality.
 A closed portion ends here.